evan-mason/drafter/README.md

 -- F/A player (with sorting) #Phase 1 complete
 -- Other Teams
 -- Your Team
--- Watch list #Phase 2
+-- Watch list #Phase 2 -- Watch list v2 adding notes and where what pick you think they should go (will highligh if still available).
 -- Timer/Draft State
 -- Depth Charts #Phase 2
 -- Projected stats using ESPN projections with our scoring system, last years stats also.
 Phase 2